Chai Vang: Shootings

 The events after the confrontation are disputed.
 A violent altercation broke out and four of the eight victims were shot in the back, and three of these four were hit by multiple rounds.
 Vang is believed to have fired about 20 rounds from a Saiga rifle chambered in 7.62×39mm, which was recovered by police.
 One of the wounded hunters died the next day, bringing the toll to six dead and two wounded.
 Vang raised his rifle in one smooth, continuous sweeping motion as he circled right, kneeled, and aimed at Terry Willers.
-Vang later said, “If I don’t shoot him, he would shoot me.”
+Vang later said, "If I don't shoot him, he would shoot me."
 Hours after the shooting, Hesebeck told his wife that Willers did fire at Vang, though he later testified claiming that no one pointed a gun at or fired at Vang.

-Vang's first shot missed Willers as he ran and dove for cover, but Willers landed atop his rifle and couldn't turn over before Vang's second shot hit his lower left neck, neutralizing him.
+Vang's first shot missed Willers as he ran and dove for cover, but Willers landed atop his rifle and could not turn over before Vang's second shot hit his lower left neck, neutralizing him.
 Vang instantly turned toward the men on their machines and shot Roidt; the round killed him before he fell, as his ATV, still in gear, moved slowly forward.
 Vang then shot and killed Drew.
 As the Crotteaus fled in fear, Vang fired three shots at Hesebeck at close range while chasing him around the ATV.
 The third round partially disemboweled Hesebeck, who fell and lay still.

 Bob Crotteau fled and called the cabin on his walkie-talkie, to tell Laski to bring guns.
 While Vang's first shot missed, a second hit and killed Bob Crotteau.
 Willers, meanwhile, had regained feeling in his fingers, and called the cabin for help.

 By that time Vang was chasing Joey Crotteau, who fled down a trail.
 Vang sprinted to cut the corner to the trail, to close the gap, and shot him in the lower back at about 65 yards.
 Vang reloaded, and approached closer, as Crotteau struggled forward, and shot him again.
 Vang then closed in and shot him twice more from behind, including a final round into his head.